DimensionDev/PayGasX/DOC/Workflow.md

 In the entire process, user may face three major exceptional condition.

-- User does not complete the preparation stage or their deposit is not enough: Our $MASK paymaster will reject to pay for this `UserOperation`.
+- User's deposit is not enough: Our $MASK paymaster will reject to pay for this `UserOperation`.

 - User call in `UserOperation` execution is failed: user still have to pay for their failed operation. $MASK paymaster will call $MASK token contract to transfer corresponding token amount from user's contract wallet.